RaphaelIT7/gmod-holylib/README.md

 - It will also improve the `MOD` search path since it also has multiple search paths.

 ## util
+This module adds two new functions to the `util` library.

 ### Functions